Empowering Multi-Turn Tool-Integrated Agentic Reasoning with Group Turn Policy Optimization: Experiments

 \paragraph{Ablation Studies.} We performed ablation studies to investigate the design choices of \ours.
 All the ablation experiments start from Qwen2.5-7B-Instruct after cold-start SFT, following the same settings described in \S\ref{sec:evaluation_setup}.
 First, we conducted an experiment to study the effect of return discounting and self-supervised reward shaping in \ours.
 As shown in Table \ref{tab:ablation_main}, the model trained with both return discounting and self-supervised reward shaping achieves the best evaluation results on MATH 500 and AIME 2024, achieving $46.86\%$ passing rate on average.
 When we removed these components gradually, we observed negative performance impacts with more significant performance drops when removing both turn-level reward and reward shaping strategies.
 These observations highlight the importance of different components in \ours for multi-turn TIR tasks.

+\paragraph{Comparison with Additional Baseline.} To compare \ours with more baselines, we experiment comparing \ours against DAPO and SimpleTIR on Qwen2.5-7B-Instruct, using the same training setup and computational budget in the ablation experiments (\S\ref{sec:appendix_temp}).
+Following standard practice, we evaluate using MATH 500 (pass@1) and AIME 2024 (avg@16).
+As shown in Table \ref{tab:discussion_dapo}, while both DAPO and SimpleTIR provide small improvements over GRPO, \ours still achieves the best performance, supporting our claim that \ours offers benefits beyond standard RL objectives and recent tool-RL alternatives.

-\paragraph{Impact of Discounting Factor.} We studied the effect of discounting factor $\gamma$ used in the advantage computation of \ours.
-The discounting factor essentially determines how much the model incorporates rewards in the distant future steps relative to those in current state.
+\paragraph{Impact of Discounting Factor.} We studied the effect of the discounting factor $\gamma$.
 In our experiment, we study four different values of the discounting factor: $\gamma=\{0.5, 0.7, 0.9, 1.0\}$.
 As shown in Table \ref{tab:ablation_gamma}, $\gamma = 0.9$ achieves the optimal balance between distant rewards and immediate rewards, outperforming the conventional approach in GRPO (where $\gamma=1.0$).
 When $\gamma < 0.9$, we observed negative performance impacts with a reduction of passing rate up to $1.72\%$.
 These observations demonstrate the importance of the discounting factor for any turn-based RL approaches like GTPO.

-\paragraph{Impact of Reward Shaping Strategy.} We evaluated different design choices for \ours reward shaping.
-Specifically, we compared character-based sequence matching via \texttt{Difflib} \footnote{\url{https://docs.python.org/3/library/difflib.html}} \citep{wei2025swerladvancingllmreasoning} and embedding-based similarity \citep{zhang2024code}.
-We also varied the content scope used to compute similarity, contrasting entire trajectories (natural language + code) with code-only inputs.
-As shown in Table \ref{tab:ablation_embedding}, representing trajectory correctness using only code components yields the largest gains.
-In particular, embedding-based similarity computed on code-only content achieves the best performance.
-This finding suggests that, for TIR tasks, code provides a concise and reliable feedback signal for steering model reasoning, replacing the conventional natural language data.